 In this review article, we’re going to be discussing the pros and cons of the Alpen 20 60×80 spotting scope and Alpen 20 60×60 spotting scope.
-This will be a full review from everything about the actual manufacturer, product, my experience, and outside reviews.
+This will be a full review of everything about the actual manufacturer, product, my experience, and outside reviews.
 My aim is to give you full visibility of the Alpen spotting scope so you’ll be more informed when you decide to buy it.

 At the end of this article, I’ll give you my opinion on which version to purchase.
 Furthermore, I’ll offer my final verdict if they’re worth the money too.
 And now that’s out of the way, let’s get to the review.